 Top 5 Reasons to Receive Cupping Massage

-Recently, all of our Licensed Massage Therapists completed a Cupping Massage course.
-Cupping is defined as a vacuum of negative pressure applied with flexible silicone cups that bring circulation and remodel Myofascial tissue below the skin to generate physical change.
+Cupping, sometimes called “inverse massage” is defined as a vacuum of negative pressure applied with flexible silicone cups that bring circulation and remodel Myofascial tissue below the skin to generate physical change.
 The silicone cups are flexible and easy to apply and do not require heat or flame as compared to glass cupping to create a vacuum.

 The cups can be applied to different areas of the body with a small application of oil to get a proper seal and the suction can easily be adjusted to the client’s comfort level.
 After sitting on the skin for a while, the cups can then be moved very slowly over the area of pain to create a “stretch” in the fascia and to focus circulation to that particular area, drawing out toxins and releasing stagnated blood.
 It can create circular marks called petechie that may last up to a week.
 This is normal and should not be cause for concern.